yxie27/yxie27.github.io/_posts/2020-5-18-First Blog Post.md

 - What do you think being a data scientist is about?

+Data science can be described as the description, prediction, and causal inference from both structured and unstructured data.
+Being a data scientist helps individuals and enterprises make better business decisions.

 - What do you see as the major duties and/or knowledge areas?

 Knowledge areas: computer science, mathematics/statistics, and specific domain knowledge.